top of page

 Countries We Serve

-If you are based in Egypt, India, Kuwait, Saudi Arabia, or the United Arab Emirates, and are interested in The OAD Clinic’s ADHD treatment programmes, we encourage you to visit our clinic in London for an initial consultation with our clinical team.
+If you are based in Egypt, India, Kuwait, Saudi Arabia, or the United Arab Emirates, and are interested in The OAD Clinic’s ADHD treatment programme, we encourage you to visit our clinic in London for an initial consultation with our clinical team.

 Get in touch with us today for more information on how our experts can help you manage and control ADHD symptoms through one of our suitable bespoke programmes.